-If the wrench symbol LED comes on, a fault code appears on the digital readout.
-The fault code may indicate an easily correctable "operator fault" or it may indicate that you need to have the truck serviced.
+If the hour glass symbol comes on, the digital readout shows the truck operating hours.
+If the wrench symbol comes on, an alarm code appears on the digital readout.
+The alarm code may indicate an easily correctable "operator fault" or it may indicate that you need to have the truck serviced.